Derivation of nonlinear time-dependent macroscopic conductivity for an electropermeabilization model via homogenization: Electropermeabilization model

 where the interpolation parameter $X(\hat t,\hat x)$ solves the following initial value problem on $\hat \Gamma$:\\

 The function $0\le \beta\le 1$ is a sigmoid satisfying assumptions \ref{H2} (see \cite{kavian2014classical} and \cite{leguebe2014conducting} for specific choices of $\beta$).
+The constants $\hat{\tau}_{\rm ep}$ and $\hat{\tau}_{\rm res}$ designate characteristic electroporation and resealing time, respectively, with $\hat{\tau}_{\rm ep}$ being several orders of magnitude smaller than $\hat{\tau}_{\rm res}$ (see Table \ref{tab:dimensionless_coeffs}).
 For a given jump of the membrane potential $[u]$, if $\beta([u]) - X \geq 0$ the electric pulse on the membrane is high enough to increase the membrane permeability, and the characteristic time is $\hat \tau_{\rm ep}$.
-If on the other hand $\beta([u]) - X < 0$, the membrane is resealing in time $\hat \tau_{\rm res}$, so-called resealing time.
+If, on the other hand, $\beta([u]) - X < 0$, the membrane is resealing in time $\hat \tau_{\rm res}$, so-called resealing time.